-You can deduct as business expenses various federal, state, and local taxes for your direct-selling business.
+You can deduct as business expenses various federal, state, local, and foreign taxes directly attributable to your direct-selling business.
 Some of these taxes are discussed under Business Taxes, earlier, and others are discussed below.

 Income taxes.
 You cannot deduct any income taxes as business expenses.
 However, you can deduct state and local income taxes as personal expenses if you itemize deductions on Schedule A (Form 1040).
 You cannot deduct federal income taxes at all.